Current Online Gambling Laws of Newfoundland & Labrador, CA

-I’m no legal-eagle, either.
-I don’t have a degree in law.
+I’m no legal eagle, either.
+I don’t have a law degree.
 But I have done a lot of research into the matter, and there are many gaming law specialists right here in Canada who came to the same conclusion, based on the same evidence.

 Gambling & the Criminal Code of Canada

 First things first, gambling is not legalized or outlawed on a federal level.
-Individual provinces and territories are responsible for handling all gambling regulation.
+Individual provinces and territories are responsible for managing all gambling regulations.
 The Criminal Code merely defines gambling, and how those jurisdictions may authorize it.

 Provincial Online Gambling Authorized